ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/selective_editing/methodological_specification.md

 ### 5.1 Input records

-Input records in a datafram must include the following fields of the correct types:
+Input records must include the following fields of the correct types:

 * Reference - Any